Table of contents

 Step 1.
 Assess the need 🤔

-Across the United States, 1.8 million nonprofits are out there making a difference in their communities—and competing for funding dollars and volunteers.
+Across the United States, 1.8 million nonprofits are making a difference in their communities—and competing for funding dollars and volunteers.
 Before you start applying for tax-exempt status and planning your marketing strategy, you need to answer one key question:

 Is a new organization needed?

 Being objective when you’re passionate about a new idea can be challenging.
 We recommend exploring different types of nonprofits, as well as asking trusted individuals or leaders of non-competing organizations to volunteer their time and insights for your needs assessment.
-You’ll hear different perspectives and have more insights to draw from overall.
+You’ll hear different perspectives and have more insights to draw from.

 Step 2.
 Identify your “why” 💓